PennockTech/fingerd/examples/FreeBSD.md

 the home-directories via a read-only `nullfs` mount which also disables execution; we have an empty Jail.

-The `examples/freebsd-rc.d` file, once deployed to `/path/to/my/rc.d/fingerd`, then does the finger start-up from outside the Jail.
+The [examples/freebsd-rc.d](./freebsd-rc.d) file, once deployed to `/path/to/my/rc.d/fingerd`, then does the finger start-up from outside the Jail.
+(See below for a variation).

 There is no rc system inside the Jail.
 There is no shell.
 While mounting via `noexec` is not a strong security layer, when the only file-system mounted